 Every sport has its potential for causing injuries.
 Ecommerce is no different.
 You can consider all the legal compliance documents you have to generate before you are legally allowed to trade as the ‘injury’ of ecommerce.
 Not all is lost.
 Once you have these documents in place, it’s done and dusted and you can get on with making some serious moola.

 We’re going to break down the various compliance requirements for you in three blog posts, each dealing with a particular compliance document.
-At Truevo, we believe in doing everything we can to help you be successful; we’re everything for entrepreneurs.
+At Truevo, we believe in doing everything we can to help you be successful.
 That’s why we’ve scoured the web to find useful templates and sites that share compliance-related information.
 Grab a cuppa, let’s have a chat…

 A bird’s eye view